apache/royale-docs/component-sets/jewel/jewel-checkbox.md

 ## Overview

 The Jewel CheckBox consists of a selectable box that can contain a check mark and an optional label.
 When a user clicks or touches this control or its associated text, the CheckBox changes its state from checked to unchecked or from unchecked to checked, communicating clearly a binary condition.
-Checkboxes can appear alone or in groups, and can be selected and deselected individually.
+CheckBoxes can appear alone or in groups, and can be selected and deselected individually.

 ## Example of use